 Easy Cheesy Potato and Onion Au Gratin is deliciously creamy and a real show stopper.
 It’s a simple side dish that takes minutes to put together, but is packed with cheesy goodness.
 What’s even better is that it can be made ahead of time, and leftovers, if any are just as good the next day.
 Who could ask for more?

 Ingredients for Easy Cheesy Potato and Onion Au Gratin:

 I used the following ingredients for this outrageously delicious dish: Onions, unsalted butter, all-purpose flour, milk, salt, freshly ground black pepper, extra sharp Cheddar cheese, russet potatoes, and dry breadcrumbs.

-Making the Cheese Sauce for the Easy Cheesy Potato and Onion au Gratin:
+Making the Easy Cheesy Potato and Onion Au Gratin Cheese Sauce: